 Musical genius is an almost impossible thing to get across on screen, and Keogh, despite being quite good, cannot even begin to transform herself into the legend that is Stevie Nicks.
 Daisy is a poor, little rich girl who gets no love from her parents.
 She writes poems and lyrics in her little red book and talks about Carole King.
 As an underage teenager in 1968, she visits the Whiskey and sees The Doors (of course!) in concert.
 In other words, all of the little boxes are ticked off, but, being a series of cliches, they don’t leave much of an impression.
 I kept thinking of the opening scene in that old Warner Bros. chestnut “Rhapsody in Blue,” which gave us a Hollywood-eye-view of the short life of George Gershwin.
 When the Gershwin family’s first piano arrives, poor Ira is fiddling with the keys, only to be immediately banished by the parents in favor of George.
 Not everyone is as wise or communicative as the Gershwins in spotting a genius in the family!

-For me, the only scene in the series that worked was when Daisy joined the boys on stage for the first time and refuses to get off.
-There is one magical moment when Keogh and Claflin share the mic – the songs, written by a variety of songwriters are in the style of “Rumours”-era Mac and they are hummable and catchy.
-In fact, all eleven songs have been released as a soundtrack entitled “Aurora” and it’s made the Billboard Top 50 with “Regret Me” and “ Look at Us Now” released as singles.
+For me, the only scene in the series that worked was when Daisy joined the boys on stage for the first time and refused to get off.
+There is one magical moment when Keogh and Claflin share the mic – the songs, written by various songwriters, are in the style of “Rumours”-era Mac, and they are hummable and catchy.
+All eleven songs have been released as soundtracks entitled “Aurora,” and it’s made the Billboard Top 50 with “Regret Me” and “ Look at Us Now” released as singles.